CarbonSustain/evrlink-backend-base-batch/README.md

 ---

-## API Usage

-- The backend exposes RESTful endpoints for authentication, user management, backgrounds, gift cards, images, wallet, and NFTs.
-- See [API_DOCUMENTATION.md](./API_DOCUMENTATION.md) for detailed endpoint info, request/response formats, and examples.

----

-## Frontend Integration

-- The backend can serve the frontend build if you set the `FRONTEND_DIST_PATH` environment variable in `.env`.
-- If not set, defaults to `../frontend/dist`.

----

 ## Deployment

 - Ensure all environment variables are set for production.
-- Use a process manager like [PM2](https://pm2.keymetrics.io/) for running the server in production.
 - Secure your `.env` file and never commit secrets to version control.

 ---